jeevu221b/Movie_Recommender/README.md

 ## Overview

-Movie Recommender API is a simple django app with a POST endpoint which accepts a movie name in the request.
+Movie Recommender is a simple django app with a POST endpoint which accepts a movie name in the request.
 Using Scikit library we calulate the TF-IDF score of the movie which is then further used to recommend similar movies.

 ## Libraries Used: